News on Q

-News on Q is a Philippine television news broadcasting show broadcast by Q. Originally anchored by Ivan Mayrina and Rhea Santos, it premiered on November 11, 2005.
+News on Q is a Philippine television news broadcasting show broadcast by QTV.
+Originally anchored by Ivan Mayrina and Rhea Santos, it premiered on November 11, 2005.
 The show concluded on February 18, 2011.
 Mayrina and Connie Sison served as the final anchors.

 Overview

 On March 5, 2007, Tagalog was changed to English.
 On January 5, 2009, the runtime was extended to 45 minutes.
 On April 5, 2010, the newscast was reverted to Tagalog, Connie Sison joined as an anchor and the runtime was changed to 60 minutes.
-On April 21, 2010, Santos left the program.
+In April 2010, Santos left the program.
 The program aired its final episode on February 18, 2011.